The services below are those provided by the County of Morris. For a complete list including out-of-county resources, visit the Resources page.

 Trips to medical appointments, especially chemotherapy, radiation therapy and dialysis, have high priority.
 Trips to work, school and adult day care are also important.
 If scheduling permits, transportation for other reasons, like nursing home visits, may be available.

 For regular weekday trips, you must call at least 48 hours in advance.
+MAPS will schedule appointments up to one month in advance.
 For the best chance of getting transportation when you want it, riders should call or e-mail at least a week in advance, since there is a big demand.

 Donations help pay the cost of each MAPS ride.
 Suggested Donations: